 - do not meet the conditions of their contract

 If your business is registered for VAT, you must not use form C&E1179 or C&E1179CDS to reclaim import VAT.
 You must claim it back on your VAT return, by adjusting your input tax.

 If you are eligible to reclaim import VAT but your business is not registered for VAT, you can use form C&E1179 or C&E1179CDS to make your claim.

 If you were charged VAT at the point of sale, the seller or online marketplace you purchased the goods from should refund the VAT element.

 You must submit your claim one year from notification of the debt for rejected imports.

-HMRC can extend these time limits if there are exceptional circumstances, for example, a fire or flood has destroyed your records.
+HMRC can extend these time limits if there are exceptional circumstances (for example, a fire or flood has destroyed your records).

-Contact HMRC to ask for an extension.
+Contact HMRC to ask for a time limit extension.

 What you’ll need